iclr-blogposts/2024/_posts/2024-05-07-gradient-inversion-attacks.md

 ## Basic workflow of gradient inversion attacks (GIAs)
 Gradient inversion attacks (GIAs) aim at reconstructing clients' private input data from the gradients in deep neural network training phases.
 It is a threat to federated learning framework, especially the horizontal one where a curious-but-honest central server collects gradients from multiple clients, analyzing the optimal parameter updating direction, and send back the updated model in one step.
 Getting rid of complicated mathematical formulas, GIA is actually a matching process: the attacker (which is the central server in the most common settings) expects that the data they randomly initialized could finally generate the identical gradients as the ground-truth, therefore they measure the difference (or distance) to optimize input data pixel-wisely.
 The smaller the distence between gradients, the better the private data are reconstructed.

 This is actually a white-box attack, for its requirement of full model parameters for back propagation.
-In such process, with fixed model parameters, the distance between gradients is a function of the attacker's data.
+In such process, with fixed model parameters, the distance between gradients is a function of the attacker's data.  （画个图）
-## Advances
 ### Gradient matching functions
 As stated in the previous setcion, GIA utilizes the gradient matching distence to supervize the optimization of pseudo input data of the attacker.
 Previous researchers tried different functions to represent the distance, such as pixel-wise loss $$l_2$$ or Cosine Similarity as the mainstream.
 Gaussian kernel loss is also considered as a choice.